EMMMABK/Employee-Performance-Evaluation-System/README.md

 FROM employees
 WHERE id = 4;

--- Удаление сотрудника из таблицы employees и связанной записи из grades DELETE FROM employees WHERE id = 4;
+-- Delete the employee from employees and their grade from grades DELETE FROM employees WHERE id = 4;
 DELETE FROM grades WHERE employee_id = 4;

--- Вставка данных в таблицу employee_grades (объединённые данные) INSERT INTO employee_grades (employee_id, name, department, hire_date, grade)
+-- Insert combined data into the employee_grades table INSERT INTO employee_grades (employee_id, name, department, hire_date, grade)
 SELECT e.id, e.name, e.department, e.hire_date, g.grade
 FROM employees e